Free look: History

 The next major step was using the mouse to control the free look.
-Marathon by Bungie, released in December 1994 for the Apple Macintosh was the first major release to feature the mouse-controlled free look that would later become universal.
+Marathon by Bungie, released in December 1994 for the Apple Macintosh was the first major release with the mouse-controlled free look that would later become universal.
 The first major game for PC to allow mouselook was Descent; it was not the default control mapping, but quickly became the de facto due to the game's inherent need to constantly be able to look in all three dimensions.
 The first game with full-time fully 3D mouselook by default was Terminator: Future Shock (published by Bethesda Softworks in 1995).
-However, Terminator: Future Shock did not become very popular and the original Marathon was not available on the PC platform, so their impact was limited.
-Quake (1996), is widely considered to have been the turning point in making free look the standard, in part due to its Internet multiplayer feature, which allowed large numbers of mouse and keyboard players to face each other head-to-head, and proved the superiority of mouselook over keyboard-only controls.
+However, Terminator: Future Shock was not popular and the original Marathon was Mac-only, so their impact was limited.
+Quake (1996), is widely considered to have been the turning point in making free look the standard, in part due to its Internet multiplayer, which allowed large numbers of mouse and keyboard players to face each other head-to-head, and proved the superiority of mouselook over keyboard-only controls.
 Although games using older engines continued to appear for a few years, the 3D accelerator boom in the mid-1990s meant that for the first time true 3D engines could be run on home PCs, and free mouselook would rapidly become essential and standard in almost every 3D game.

 GoldenEye 007 (1997) extended the spread of this technique, introducing it to consoles by incorporating the manual aiming of Sega's light gun shooter Virtua Cop (1994) in its first-person shooter gameplay.
 According to creator Martin Hollis: "We ended up with innovative gameplay, in part because we had Virtua Cop features in a FPS: A gun that only holds 7 bullets and a reload button, lots of position dependent hit animations, innocents you shouldn’t kill, and an aiming mode.
 When you press R in GoldenEye, the game basically switches to a Virtua Cop mode."